 Our team at Pembroke Square Dental understands that dental care can bring a lot of questions.
 While our dentist and team will do our best to answer any questions while you are in our office, we recognize that you may have additional questions come up before or after your visit.
 You are welcome to contact our office for answers or look through our list of frequently asked questions.
 Dr. Rafah Abdelmonem and our team want to make sure that you are as comfortable as possible when you receive dental care in Pembroke Pines, Florida.

 Pembroke Square Dental is pleased to accept many insurances.
 We accept all PPO insurance plans, as well as many HMO plans.
 Because each plan is different, we recommend that you contact our office before your appointment to verify that your insurance will be accepted.

 Can I get a cleaning at my first visit?

 Your first visit at Pembroke Square Dental will consist of an initial oral examination and taking X-rays.
-Both of these will provide our dentists with a thorough and accurate idea of where your oral health stands and what treatments you might need.
-If our dentists feel that you could benefit from an immediate cleaning, and we have a hygienist available, we would be happy to provide a dental cleaning in your first visit.
+Both of these will provide our dentist with a thorough and accurate idea of where your oral health stands and what treatments you might need.
+If we feel that you could benefit from an immediate cleaning and we have a hygienist available, we would be happy to provide a dental cleaning in your first visit.
 Otherwise, we will coordinate with your schedule to find a convenient time for your cleaning.

 When should my child first see a dentist?